 The Kitchen Sink

-A kitchen sink makes all the difference in determining whether we eat freshly caught fish for dinner or not.
-Most campgrounds and boat launches don’t offer fish cleaning stations so I usually clean our catch in the RV sink.
+A kitchen sink makes all the difference in determining whether we eat freshly caught fish for dinner.
+Most campgrounds and boat launches don’t offer fish cleaning stations, so I usually clean our catch in the RV sink.
 Cleaning fish can get messy so having an area where you can fillet and rinse fish with clean water is convenient.
-Most modern campers have a sink attached to an electric pump with a pressurized water tank, but a sink can be as basic as a manual foot pump that pumps water out of a five-gallon freshwater jug through a spigot, into a sink, draining into a five-gallon grey water jug.
+Most modern campers have a sink attached to an electric pump with a pressurized water tank, but a sink can be as basic as a manual foot pump that pumps water out of a five-gallon freshwater jug through a spigot, draining into a five-gallon grey water jug.

 I’ve only recently discovered the convenience of having a toy hauler.
-It doubles as a camper as well as a trailer for carrying large items.
+It’s a fantastic camper, but is also the best RV for carrying large items.
 If getting on the water is important to you, consider a toy hauler for transporting kayaks, canoes, small boats, and other water sports equipment.
-It’s an enclosed area that’ll keep watercraft from getting damaged or dirty while on the road.
+A toy hauler garage is an enclosed area, sectioned off from sleeper quarters, that keep watercraft from getting damaged or dirty while on the road.

 If you like to fish year-round like our family, an ice house or a fish house is designed for that exact purpose.
 It’s an RV that also serves as an ice fishing house, complete with holes in the floor with removable covers, winter-rated insulation, a hydraulic or winch cranks to bring the frame down to the ice, a more powerful heater for those bitter cold days, and all of the amenities you’d find in a typical RV.
 It’s luxury on ice but can also serve as a camper for spring, summer, and fall.

-There are other add-on components to convert a fishing RV to ice house, including rattle reels which are fishing reels that attach to the walls so that the fishing line goes directly into an ice hole.
+There are other add-on components to convert a fishing RV to ice house, including rattle reels – fishing reels that attach to the walls so that the fishing line goes directly into an ice hole.
 Our fish house will have a fish camera and monitor this year – a fun addition for the kids (and adults) to watch what’s happening below the ice in real-time.
-We also leave our ice fishing fish finders in one of the cabinets so that we can grab it as soon as our first hole is augered and see if there are fish in that particular location.
+We also store our ice fishing fish finders in one of the cabinets to grab it as soon as our first hole is augered and see if there are fish in that particular location.

 An icehouse is sometimes called a fish house, ice shack, ice fishing shack, wheelhouse, darkhouse, or permanent house.

-At the end of the day, the perfect fishing RV is one that fits your lifestyle.
+At the end of the day, the perfect fishing RV fits your lifestyle.
 The only non-negotiables for successful fishing while camping is your rod and reel, line, tackle, bait, and at times, a bit of luck.
-Happy camping and happy fishing!